nomis/ggroohauga-pcb/README.rst

 Bridge PCB
 ~~~~~~~~~~

-For connecting between an amplifier and a console.
+Connect between an amplifier and a console.

 .. image:: render/ggroohauga-bridge-pcb.svg
    :alt: Front and back of bridge PCB